avsk80/credit-fraud-detection/README.md

 ### Key Insights

 1. **Memory Efficiency**: Reducing memory usage allowed us to work with large datasets efficiently, a critical aspect of handling high-dimensional fraud data.
-2. **Imbalanced Data Handling**: The use of `RandomOverSampler` effectively addressed the imbalance, significantly boosting model accuracy for minority classes.
+2. **Imbalanced Data Handling**: The use of `RandomOverSampler` effectively addressed the imbalance, boosting model recall for minority class.
+However, the overall accuracy was impacted resulting in a significantly less accurate model than the baseline
 3. **Model Calibration for Trustworthy Predictions**: Calibrated probabilities made the model’s outputs more actionable, particularly in a domain where the cost of errors is high.
 4. **SHAP-Based Interpretability**: The use of SHAP not only validated the model's predictions but also provided granular insights into fraud patterns, improving trust among stakeholders.